sdslack/csci_6118_project/README.md

 - Criteria for each column separated by a comma will be interpreted as OR operations UNLESS there are multiple != statements which will be read as AND operations.

-The code will take in four main parameters:
+The code will take in seven main parameters:

-# TODO: Sarah made the --file parameter optional, so if not given the code
-# automatically queries the entire dataset on Google BigQuery.
-It also looks
-# like there are more parameters now too?
-Might be worth printing out the help
-# function (exampel above in SDS section).

 1. --file: Name of file and path to file
     - Only takes in a csv.
+    - --file parameter optional, so if not given the code, automatically queries the entire dataset on Google BigQuery.
 2. --filters: Filters for any variables both categorical and numerical.
     - This is not a required filter.
     - This parameter also takes in the input as a string.